chef-boneyard/chef-web-docs-2016/includes_dsl_provider/includes_dsl_provider_method_new_resource.rst

     end
   end

-where |chef| checks to see if the file exists, then if the file is writable, and then attempts to delete the resource. ``path`` is an attribute of the new resource that is defined by the lightweight resource.
+where the |chef client| checks to see if the file exists, then if the file is writable, and then attempts to delete the resource. ``path`` is an attribute of the new resource that is defined by the lightweight resource.